MUSCL scheme: Piecewise parabolic reconstruction

-Parabolic reconstruction is straight forward to implement and can be used with the Kurganov and Tadmor scheme in lieu of the linear extrapolation shown above.
+Parabolic reconstruction is straightforward to implement and can be used with the Kurganov and Tadmor scheme in lieu of the linear extrapolation shown above.
 This has the effect of raising the spatial solution of the KT scheme to 3rd order.
 It performs well when solving the Euler equations, see below.
 This increase in spatial order has certain advantages over 2nd order schemes for smooth solutions, however, for shocks it is more dissipative - compare diagram opposite with above solution obtained using the KT algorithm with linear extrapolation and Superbee limiter.
 This simulation was carried out on a mesh of 200 cells using the same KT algorithm but with parabolic reconstruction.
 Time integration was by RK-4, and the alternative form of van Albada limiter, $\phi_{va} (r) = \frac{2 r}{1 + r^2 }$, was used to avoid spurious oscillations.